Orla O'Loughlin: Education

-Orla trained at the National Theatre and National Theatre Studio.
-She has a B.A (Hons) in Theatre and Performance from Warwick University, an M.A (Dist) in Advanced Theatre Practice from Central School of Speech and Drama and a PGCE in Drama from the University of Reading.
+O'Loughlin trained at the National Theatre and National Theatre Studio.
+She has a B.A (Hons) in theatre and performance from Warwick University, an M.A (Dist) in advanced theatre practice from Central School of Speech and Drama and a PGCE in drama from the University of Reading.

 Career

-She is currently the Vice Principal & Director of Drama at Guildhall School of Music & Drama having taken up the position, full time, in January 2019.
-Alongside this role, she also works as a freelance theatre director.
+O'Loughlin was artistic director of Pentabus Theatre from 2006 to 2012 and the international associate at The Royal Court.

-From 2012 to 2018, she was the Artistic Director of the Traverse Theatre, Edinburgh.
+From 2012 to 2018, O'Loughlin was the artistic director of the Traverse Theatre, Edinburgh.
 In her final year as theatre director, she won ten nominations in the Critics' Awards for Theatre in Scotland across six categories.

-Prior to her time at the Traverse, Orla was Artistic Director of Pentabus Theatre from 2006 to 2012 and the International Associate at The Royal Court.
+O'Loughlin has been the vice principal and director of drama at Guildhall School of Music & Drama since 2019.
+Alongside this role, she also works as a freelance theatre director.

-The Observer listed Orla as one of the top 50 Cultural leaders in the U.K and she was included in The List Hot 100 of Women in the Arts.
+The Observer listed O'Loughlin as one of the top 50 cultural leaders in the U.K and she was included in The List Hot 100 of Women in the Arts.
 She is a regular subject for print and digital media and has appeared on BBC Radio 4’s Woman’s Hour, The Today Programme and was the subject of the BBC Radio Documentary Stark Talk covering her life and work.
-Orla continues to deliver masterclasses and workshops across the world and has sat on a range of award panels including: James Tait Black Award for Drama, Windham Campbell and the Linbury Prize.
+O'Loughlin continues to deliver masterclasses and workshops across the world and has sat on a range of award panels including: James Tait Black Award for Drama, Windham Campbell and the Linbury Prize.